Pedri: 2021–2023: First international tournaments

 On 24 May 2021, Pedri was included in Luis Enrique's 24-man squad for UEFA Euro 2020.
 On 14 June, he became the youngest player ever to represent Spain at the European Championships, when he started in the 0–0 draw against Sweden at the age of 18 years, 6 months, and 18 days, breaking the previous record set by Miguel Tendillo in Euro 1980.
 On 28 June, Pedri became the youngest player to feature in a knock-out game at the European Championships when he started in the round of 16 against Croatia, aged 18 years and 215 days; however, he scored an own goal when goalkeeper Unai Simón failed to control his long pass back.
 Spain eventually won the match 5–3 in extra-time.
 He played all but one minute of Spain's six matches, and had an important impact on Spain's run to the semifinal, where they were defeated 4–2 on penalties by eventual winners Italy following a 1–1 draw after extra-time; during the latter match, he completed 65 of the 66 passes he attempted.
 For his performances, he was voted the Young Player of the Tournament, and was the only Spanish player in the tournament to be named in the Team of the Tournament.

-2020 Summer Olympics

 On 29 June 2021, Pedri was called up to the Spain squad for the 2020 Summer Olympics.
 The move to include Pedri in Spain's Olympic squad attracted criticism from Barcelona, with manager Ronald Koeman branding the decision to call up Pedri for two international tournaments in the same summer as "too much".
 On 22 July, Pedri played the full 90 minutes in Spain's 0–0 opener against Egypt.
 The game was Pedri's 66th of the season.
 In the final, Pedri's 73rd game of the season, Spain suffered a 2–1 loss to Brazil in extra-time.